-- (iii) evidence of mitigation efforts to address blight or abandonment may include new construction in the area already underway that evidences public and/or private investment.
-Acceptable mitigation to address extensive blight should include a plan, whereby it is contemplated such blight and/or infestation will have been remediated within no more than two years from the date of the award and that a responsible party will use the blighted property in a manner that complies with local ordinances.
-In instances where blight exists but may only include a few properties, mitigation efforts could include partnerships with local agencies to engage in community-wide clean-up efforts, or other efforts to address the overall condition of the neighborhood. - (iv) evidence of mitigation for each of the schools in the attendance zone that has a 2019 TEA Accountability Rating of D and 2018 Improvement Required Rating or a 2019 TEA Accountability Rating of F and a 2018 Met Standard Rating may include satisfying the requirements of subclauses (I) (III) of this clause. - (I) Documentation from a person authorized to speak on behalf of the school district with oversight of the school in question that indicates the specific plans in place and current progress towards meeting the goals and performance objectives identified in the Campus Improvement Plan and in restoring the school(s) to an acceptable rating status.
-The documentation should include actual data from progress already made under such plan(s) to date demonstrating favorable trends and should speak to the authorized persons assessment that the plan(s) and the data supports a reasonable conclusion that the school(s) will have an acceptable rating by the time the proposed Development places into service.
-The letter may, to the extent applicable, identify the efforts that have been undertaken to increase student performance, decrease mobility rate, benchmarks for re-evaluation, increased parental involvement, plans for school expansion, plans to implement early childhood education, and long- term trends that would point toward their achieving an A, B, or C Rating by the time the Development is placed in service.
-The letter from such education professional should also speak to why they believe the staff tasked with carrying out the plan will be successful at making progress towards acceptable student performance considering that prior Campus Improvement Plans were unable to do so.
-Such assessment could include whether the team involved has employed similar strategies at prior schools and were successful. - (II) The Applicant provides evidence that it has entered into agreement with the applicable school district or elementary school that has not achieved a rating of A, B, or C, a Head Start provider with capacity in their charter, or a charter school provider to provide suitable and appropriately designed space on-site for the provision of an early childhood pre-K program at no cost to residents of the proposed Development.
+(II) The school district has confirmed that a school age person at the proposed Development Site may, as a matter of right, attend a school in the District that has a Met Standard rating or better, and the Applicant has committed that if the school district will not provide no-cost transportation to such a school, the Applicant will provide such no-cost transportation until such time as the school(s) in whose primary attendance zone(s) the proposed Development Site is located have all achieved a Met Standard rating or better.

+(III) The Applicant provides evidence that it has entered into agreement with the applicable school district or elementary school that has not achieved Met Standard, a Head Start provider with capacity in their charter, or a charter school provider to provide suitable and appropriately designed space on-site for the provision of an early childhood pre-K program at no cost to residents of the proposed Development.
 Suitable and appropriately designed space includes at a minimum a bathroom and large closet in the classroom space, appropriate design considerations made for the safety and security of the students, and satisfaction of the requirements of the applicable building code for school facilities.
-Such provision must be made available to the school or provider, as applicable, until the later of the elementary school that had not achieved a rating of A, B or C, or the school or provider electing to end the agreement.
-If a charter school or Head Start provider is the provider in the named agreement and that provider becomes defunct or no longer elects to participate in the agreement prior to the achievement of a rating of A, B or C, the Development Owner must document their attempt to identify an alternate agreement with one of the other acceptable provider choices.
-However if the contracted provider is the school district or the school who is lacking the A, B or C rating and they elect to end the agreement prior to the achievement of such rating, the Development will not be considered to be in violation of its commitment to the Department.
+Such provision must be made available to the school or provider, as applicable, until the later of the elementary school that had not Met Standard achieving an acceptable rating, or the school or provider electing to end the agreement.
+If a charter school or Head Start provider is the provider in the named agreement and that provider becomes defunct or no longer elects to participate in the agreement prior to the achievement of a Met Standard rating, the Development Owner must document their attempt to identify an alternate agreement with one of the other acceptable provider choices.
+However if the contracted provider is the school district or the school who is lacking the Met Standard rating and they elect to end the agreement prior to the achievement of a Met Standard rating, the Development will not be considered to be in violation of its commitment to the Department.